mehmandarov/mehmandarov.github.io/_posts/2017-01-29-confluence-and-aws.markdown

 ## Creating a Lambda Function in AWS

 Now we are one step closer to automation.
-The script works, and we can post content with a simple push a button.
+The script works, and we can post content with a simple push of a button.
 What now?

 Well, now I needed something to run that script, and something to trigger that action.
 The trigger is the time as I wanted to run our script weekly, but first I needed to deploy our script to the Cloud.
 Scheduling and triggers would come later.